 Set yourself a budget

 The key to being financially healthy as a student is to set yourself a strict spending budget and stick to it.
 This will stop you splashing more cash than you can afford and make sure your money lasts throughout the semester.
 The last thing you want is to blow it all too soon and be left with no money!

-To work out a budget, look at the money you have coming into your account, such as your student loan.
+To work out a budget, view your bank statements and look at the money you have coming into your account, such as your student loan.
 Take off any fixed outgoings like rent or phone bills, then divide the remaining amount by the number of weeks you’ll need it for.
 This will tell you how much you can realistically spend per week and month.

 Get to know your finances